LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ```

 ### 1.4 Create a Pandas Dataframe
-At this point we scraped the data but cannot process the information so far since it is still in HTML-format.
-In order to perform data cleansing and manipulation to with the goal to visualize data, we assign the HTML-code to a Pandas DataFrame.
+At this point we scraped the data but **cannot process the information so far** since it is still in HTML-format.
+In order to perform data cleansing and manipulation to with the goal to visualize data, we **assign the HTML-code to a Pandas DataFrame**.

 ```python
   import pandas as pd